Available with Standard or Advanced license.

 - There are two ways to access the Import Replica Schema command.

 - In the Catalog tree, right-click your geodatabase connection, point to Distributed Geodatabases, and click Import Replica Schema.
-Right-click geodata services published through ArcGIS for Server to access remote geodatabases.
+Right-click geodata services published through ArcGIS Server to access remote geodatabases.

 - In ArcMap, click the Import Replica Schema button on the Distributed Geodatabases toolbar.
 Remote geodatabases are accessed in ArcMap through map services that have the geodata access capability enabled.